DIY Butterfly Plant Stakes for House Plants

 At the end of the school year, we gifted our amazing teachers planters from Natural Life.
 They came with the sweetest saying on them “You Make the World A Better Place” – which couldn’t be more true!
-We had some truly wonderful teachers!
+We had some truly wonderful teachers this past year!
 We planted zinnias in the planters and then topped them off with two handmade plant stakes.
-The butterflies added a little whimsy and reminded me of how teachers help transform our children and help them grow.
+The butterflies added a little bit of whimsy and reminded me of how teachers help transform our children and help them grow.

 Not only did I make butterflies for our teacher gifts, but I made a few extra for some of my houseplants at home.
 They are so colorful and bright I love them!

 I have made larger versions of these butterflies before out of binder dividers that hang on our garden fence.
 This time I wanted to make smaller versions and try out a new product I found on Amazon, craft plastic.
 The craft plastic came in a bundle of 8 colors with the sheets of plastic measuring 11″ x 17″.

 My Cricut Explore cut through the plastic well though I did have to experiment with the settings.
 The highest Posterboard setting worked for me and I was able to punch out all of the cut outs without ripping or tearing the plastic.

 Below is the tutorial and a quick video showing how I made these fun plants stakes!